 * * *

 On a topical note, I caught a glimpse on the news recently of a shawm band playing for a demo in troubled Catalonia.
-Among the amazing regional variety of folk culture in Spain (e.g. Valencia), folk Catalan double-reed instruments include gralla, tarota, tible, and tenora.
+Among the amazing regional variety of folk culture in Spain (e.g. Valencia and Rioja, not to mention flamenco), folk Catalan double-reed instruments include gralla, tarota, tible, and tenora.